Alphasite/uues/README.md

 masquerading as the world's most mediocre frontend developer, so improvements are welcome.

+## *Disclaimer*

+Usage of this software includes no warranty and this is provided as-is for educational purposes.
+We do not provide or offer support, nor do we endorse its usage.
+It is provided purely so people can build their own extensions for their personal usage specifically to visualise the personal data sent by uscis to users.
+It is not intended to allow you to file or gain any immigration benifits.

 ## Local Testing

 First build the front end with `pnpm start` then once thats done load it into